-The number of possible combinations of L- and D- amino acids and L- and D- sugars is unimaginably large, yet living cells use only L- amino acids in their proteins and D- sugars in their DNA.
+The number of possible combinations of L- and D- amino acids and L- and D-sugars is unimaginably vast.
+Yet living cells use only L- amino acids in their proteins and D- sugars in their DNA.
+Let us consider whether this could happen by random chance.

 As noted above, the simplest known living cell contains about 600 proteins, each of which contains about 400 amino acids.
 But suppose the first cell was far simpler, consisting of only 125 proteins of 100 amino acids each.
-To simplify calculations even more, let us assume that instead of being composed of 20 different kinds of amino acids, the hypothetical cell was made up of only one kind.
-Thus, there need to be 12,500 L- amino acids in a row.
+To simplify calculations even more, let us assume that instead of being composed of 20 different kinds of amino acids, our hypothetical cell was made up of only one kind.
+Thus, we need 12,500 L- amino acids in a row.

-If the L- and D- forms were equally available, the probability that only the Lacids would be used would be about the same as the probability of flipping heads 12,500 times in a row - one in $2^{12,500}$ , or less than one in $10^{3760}$ .
-This is a "1" with 3,760 zeroes after it.
+If the L- and D- forms were equally available, the probability that only the L-acids would be used would be about the same as the probability of flipping heads 12,500 times in a row - one in $2^{12,500}$ , or less than one in $10^{3760}$ .
+This is a "1" with

+3,760 zeroes after it.
 To put it another way, it is about as likely as flipping 12,500 coins at the same time and having every one come up heads.

-It is difficult to grasp the size of this number.
+Let's try to grasp the size of this number.
 The total number of atoms in the known universe is commonly estimated at about $10^{80}$ .
 Imagine that you have this many machines designed to flip 12,500 coins at once.
 The goal is to have any one of the machines flip all heads just one time.
 How long would it take?

 The most extravagant claim for the age of the universe is about twenty billion $(2x10^9)$ years.
 We will be generous and give it thirty billion, or about $10^{17}$ seconds.
-If each of the $10^{80}$ machines had been flipping a billion times per second for this long (assuming they didn't wear out), each would have tried about $10^{27}$ times so far.
+If each of your $10^{80}$ machines had been flipping a billion times per second for this long (assuming they didn't wear out), each would have tried about $10^{27}$ times so far.
 There would have been a total of about $10^{107}$ tries.
-Remember, though, there need to be about $10^{3760}$ to be reasonably sure to get all heads even once.
-The machines need to keep working about $10^{3653}$ times as long as they already have.
+Remember, though, you need $10^{3760}$ to be reasonably sure to get all heads even once.
+Your machines need to keep working about $10^{3653}$ times as long as they already have.

+This is ridiculous, of course.
 The probability of finding only left-handed amino acids in even such a simple cell is so small that it's a virtual impossibility.
 (Mathematicians usually consider an event with a probability of less than one in $10^{50}$ impossible.)
 In the real world there are many types of chemicals trying to react with each other, not just one type of amino acid.
-The only reason anyone would believe such a thing is that they refuse to believe in the possibility that God is responsible for life.